enriquepablo/uindex/README.md

-Uindex stores data in such a manner that adding new sentences to a db is O(1) with respect to the size of the db, and that allows "fully indexed" queries to be resolved in O(1) also wrt the size of the db.
+Uindex stores data in such a manner that adding new sentences to a db is O(1) with respect to the size of the db, and that allows queries with no unknowns to be resolved in O(1) also wrt the size of the db.
-See below for the meaning of "fully indexed" in this context.

 ## Example

 As an example, we will build a very simple database of triples, subject-verb-object.
-Words (be they subjects, verbs or objects) will have the form of strings of alphanumeric characters, and sentences will consist in 3 such words separated by spaces and terminated by a dot.
+Words (be they subjects, verbs or objects) will have the form of strings of alphanumeric characters, and sentences will consist in 3 such words separated by spaces.
-XXX uindex fact terminator XXX
+Uindex provides at the moment a sentence termination symbol (either `<>` or `◊`), though the plan is to allow the user to provide it.
-So an example sentence in this db could be ``susan likes oranges``.
+So an example sentence in this db could be ``susan likes oranges ◊``.
 The PEG for this would be:

 ```pest